josehtrevino/nexter-css/README.md

 # Nexter Website

-This website was built using HTML and SCSS, in order to understand how to use Flexbox and Grid.
+This website was built using HTML and SCSS, in order to learn how to use Flexbox and Grid.

 ![Screenshot](./img/screenshot.png)